data-atelier/2020-Big-Contest-Champion-League/README.md

 We also wanted to incorporate consumer's interest towards different product as this would affect the sales, hence used search volume data by defferent demographic consumer groups to achieve our goal.

-## Exploratory Data Analysis Findings
+## Some Exploratory Data Analysis Findings
-    - Kimchi sales peaked in winter season
+1. Kimchi sales peaked in winter season
-    - Household goods were sold most on Mondays & Tuesdays
+2. Household goods were sold most on Mondays & Tuesdays
-    - The most popular prduct group in the evening time was Cosmetics
+3. The most popular prduct group in the evening time was Cosmetics
-    - Regardless of product groups and types, consumers tended to make more last-minute orders rather than bought at first sight
+4. Regardless of product groups and types, consumers tended to make more last-minute orders rather than bought at first sight
-    - Interestingly, audience rating dataset didn't align well with the sales
+5. Interestingly, audience rating dataset didn't align well with the sales etc...
-    - etc...

 ## Modeling